paa-li/conv/README.md

-# Pāḷi text transliteration rules.
+# The /conv/ directory: Logic and rules for transliterating Pāḷi texts into Indic scripts in .CSV file format.

 ## What